-- Turn off the water supply Remove/Prise out cap (18) then unscrew/loosen grub screw (19) with a 2.5mm hexagon key and pull off the handle head (1).
-Remove valve carridge (17). - A. Carefully clean seating, rubber washer and ceramic disc.
-A. Replace valve cartridge and head and turn on the water supply.
+- Turn off the water supply

+Remove/Prise out cap (18) then unscrew/loosen grub screw (19) with a 2.5mm hexagon key and pull off the handle head (1).

+Remove valve carridge (17).

+- Carriore vare carringe (17).
+Carefully clean seating, rubber washer and ceramic disc.
+Replace valve cartridge and head and turn on the water supply.
 Contact our helpline if problem persists.